ofek/asciinema.github.io/docs/faq.md

 ## Does asciinema record the passwords I type during recording sessions?

 By default asciinema records only terminal output - what you actually see in a terminal window.
-It doesn't record input (key presses).
+It doesn't record input, i.e. key presses.

-Some applications turn off so called "echo mode" when asking for a password, and because the typed in characters are not visible they are not recorded.
-Other applications display star characters instead of real characters and asciinema records only "******" (a bunch of stars).
-However, there are applications which don't have any precautions and the actual password is visible to the user, and in such case it's recorded by asciinema.
-Make sure you know how the application is handling password input before you record and publish a recording.
+Some applications turn off so called "echo mode" when asking for a password, hiding the password.
+Because the typed in password characters are not printed they're not recorded.
+Other applications display star characters instead of real characters and asciinema records only "\*\*\*" (a bunch of stars).
+However, there are applications which don't have any precautions and the actual password is echoed to a terminal.
+In such case the password would be recorded by asciinema.
+Make sure you know how an application is handling password input before you record it.

-asciinema 2.0 introduced ability to record key presses with `asciinema rec --stdin` option.
-Recorded input may be used by a player (e.g. [asciinema player](../manual/player/) in near future) to display key presses.
-However, `--stdin` basically does key-logging (scoped to a single shell instance), so it's disabled by default, and has to be explicitly requested.
-When this option is used then all typed in characters are captured as [stdin ("i") events](../manual/asciicast/#i---data-read-from-stdin) in the resulting asciicast file.
-This includes all passwords, even if "echo mode" is turned off.
+asciinema CLI 2.0 introduced ability to record key presses with `asciinema rec --stdin` option.
+When this option is used then all typed in characters are captured as [stdin (i) events](../manual/asciicast/v2/#i-input-data-read-from-a-terminal) in the resulting asciicast file.
+This __includes all passwords typed in from a keyboard__, even if "echo mode" is turned off.
+When replaying, these chars are not displayed as output, but they could be used with [asciinema player](../manual/player/) to implement [custom event handler for input events](../manual/player/api/#input-event).

-When replaying, these chars are not displayed within player's terminal window as output, but may be displayed in an overlay (if the player can do it and it's enabled).
+`--stdin` basically does keylogging that is scoped to a _single_ shell instance / terminal tab.
+Given its sensitive nature it's disabled by default and has to be explicitly enabled (opted-in).
+However, even if enabled, captured key presses are saved in the local recording file only.
+Unless you publish your recording on the internet, e.g. on [asciinema.org](https://asciinema.org), it all stays with you.

 ## Why am I getting `command not found` at the begining of the recording session?